 SushiSwap pays out 0.25% of each trade in a pool to liquidity providers.
 This means that every time someone purchases ETH or DAI from the pool, your stake will increase proportionally.
 With small volumes that doesn’t amount to much, but in the larger pools, with millions of dollars worth of trading volume each day, liquidity providers can make a lot from transaction fees; how much you get from the total of the fees is based on your share.
 In our example, if there’s $100,000 worth of trading volume in the DAI-ETH pool, the total fees will be $250 (0.25% of that) and your share will be $125.

 At present, many liquidity pools on SushiSwap come with the option to farm SUSHI — the native-to-the-platform token.
 The yields vary from the “normal” 50 – 80 percent annual percentage yield (APY) for the more popular LPs, to the startling 200%+ APY on less popular LPs.
-The two categories of LPs can be found on two different pages: the standard Farms page where the more popular LPs are listed, and the Onsen Farms page where less popular, newer LPs are listed.
+All pools that are available for yield farming can be found on this page.

-The APY that is shown on the Farms and Onsen Farms pages is based on the price of SUSHI in US dollars, and does not include the 0.25% fee that you will also be earning when farming SUSHI.
+The APY that is shown is based on the price of SUSHI in US dollars and does not include the 0.25% from trading fees that you will also be earning when farming SUSHI.
 For those who don’t know, APY is the interest you will earn on the principal, e.g., if you invest $1,000 and the APY is 50%, after one year, if the numbers remain the same (which they won’t), you will have earned $500 in SUSHI tokens.

 Since the amount of SUSHI you get per day depends on the valuation of your crypto assets in US dollars (you get X amount of SUSHI per $1,000 worth of crypto assets in a liquidity pool), the amount of SUSHI you earn strongly depends on the performance of the crypto market as a whole; if it is doing well, so will your returns; if it is doing bad, your ROI will decrease proportionally.
 That is why it’s imperative to follow the market closely, and to react appropriately to its behavior.